 INFORMATION ABOUT VIRTUAL VISITS

-We are offering Virtual Visits for our patients.
-Instead of an appointment in the office with us to address your concern, we can schedule a Virtual Visit where the provider will connect with you through audio/video on your computer or smartphone.
+We were offering Virtual Visits for our patients, but most insurance companies are no longer covering this service.
+If insurance companies start covering virtual visits again, instead of an appointment in the office with us to address your concern, we will schedule a Virtual Visit where the provider will connect with you through audio/video on your computer or smartphone.

 During this Virtual Visit, the provider will provide the service of evaluating and treating the concern you are being scheduled for and we will bill for this service just like when you have an appointment in our office.
 Most insurance companies are covering Telemedicine/Virtual Visit services, but for specific plan benefits, including patient out of pocket costs, we would encourage you to reach out to your insurance company for the most accurate and up to date benefit information.